Details of the SECURE 2.0 Act: Provisions Related to Required Minimum Distributions

 On December 29, 2022, the SECURE 2.0 Act was included as part of a larger omnibus spending package, the Consolidated Appropriations Act, 2023.
 The legislation contains 92 provisions which are retirement plan related.
 Plan amendments made pursuant to SECURE 2.0 are to be made by the end of 2025 (2027 in the case of governmental plans) as long as the plan operates in accordance with such amendments as of the effective date of a bill requirement or amendment.
 It also extended SECURE 1.0 and CARES amendment deadlines to December 31, 2025.

-Also, the language in the Code regarding the timing of distribution for an employee who dies before his entire interest is distributed is amended so that if the designated beneficiary is a spouse, the spouse will be required to start distributions no earlier than the date on which the employee would have attained age 72 (instead of age 70½).
+Also, the language in the code regarding the timing of distributions for an employee who dies before his entire interest is distributed is amended so that if the designated beneficiary is a spouse, the spouse will be required to start distributions no earlier than the date on which the employee would have attained age 72 (instead of age 70½).

 Plan Year Age